 Tunnels that cross rivers and seas can completely transform life within a country, forging new economic links and improving mobility.
 But beyond the boundaries of individual countries like the Faroe Islands, tunnels can spark international opportunities.

-Stepping up a gear from the Faroe Islands project, Denmark is currently investing in a new underwater development that aims to create a link with a whole other country, Germany – creating the world’s longest immersed tunnel in the process.
+Stepping up a gear from the Faroe Islands project, Denmark is currently investing in a new underwater development that aims to create a link with a whole other country, Germany – creating the world’s longest underwater tunnel in the process.

 With its international route, ambitious design and complex delivery, the Fehmarn Belt Fixed Link will depend on the latest innovations from the construction industry – but the benefits across Europe could be huge.